IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/s2s.md

 ## Submission

-Submissions should be compressed in a single .tar.gz file and sent as an email attachment to dongqianqian@bytedance.com.
+- Submissions should be compressed in a single .tar.gz file and sent as an email attachment to dongqianqian@bytedance.com.
 If multiple outputs are submitted, one system must be explicitly marked as primary, or the submission with the latest timestamp will be treated as primary.
-The submission should contain one wav file per input segment and a README or README.md file briefly describing the system.
-There are no restrictions on the number of channels or sampling rate.
+- The submission should contain one wav file per input segment and a README or README.md file briefly describing the system and explicitly stating whether the system is cascaded or end-to-end, constrained or unconstrained.
-Test data release and system submission deadlines will follow the same [dates](https://iwslt.org/2024/#important-dates) as all shared tasks.
+- There are no restrictions on the number of channels or sampling rate.

+The deadline for submission has been extended to **April 20th, 2024**.

 <!-- Description of expected submission format and submission instructions -->